StickyRiceguy/L9G-IoT-HTTP-SMTP-Gateway/README.md

 ## Java

-The Gateway is developed and testet with Java JDK 8u191 and the [NetBeans IDE 8.2](https://netbeans.org/).
+This gateway is developed and testet with Java JDK 8u191 and the [NetBeans IDE 8.2](https://netbeans.org/).

 ## Java on RaspberryPi